readthedocs/readthedocs.org/docs/user/builds.rst

 Consider the following scenarios:

-* the build depends on an external situation that's not met yet
+* the build has an external dependency that hasn't been updated
 * there were no changes on the documentation files
 * the user wants it for any particular reason